 This is an initial public offering of common stock by Fulcrum Therapeutics, Inc. We are selling 4,500,000 shares of common stock.
-The initial public offering price is \$16.00 per share.
+The estimated initial public offering price is between \$16.00 and \$18.00 per share.

 Prior to this offering, there has been no public market for our common stock.
-Our common stock has been approved for listing on the Nasdaq Global Market under the symbol "FULC."
+We have applied to list our common stock on the Nasdaq Global Market under the symbol "FULC."